ausaccessfed/spin/api-client-demo/overview.md

 ---
 # Overview

-This document provides an overview of the [Example SPIN API client](spin_api_client.thor).
+This document provides an overview of the example SPIN API client.
-It's strongly recommended to get an understanding of the [SPIN API](../doc/api/v1/README.md) before continuing.
+It's strongly recommended to get an understanding of the [SPIN API](../doc/api/v1/overview.html) before continuing.

 This client is intended for ad-hoc testing and demonstration of the SPIN API only.